youdie323323/intercepting-canvas/README.md

 5. The pseudo code will be displayed in your console.

+**Of course, turn this off when you're not using the script.
+It'll slow down games that use the Canvas 2D API a lot (since it records all operations).**

 ## How It Works

 This script intercepts Canvas 2D API calls and records them as readable JavaScript code.
 It works by: